Go back

 • Cinnamon

-Mix, fry in some coconut oil and finish with a tablespoon of Greek yogurt or nut butter.
+Mix, fry in some coconut oil and finish with a tablespoon of Greek yoghurt or nut butter.

 Oatmeal pancakes with banana